How much does it cost to go to Chipola College?

 What is Title IV?

-Over a period of six years, the average net price paid by all freshmen at Chipola College has remained about the same, shifting by an average of only 0.0% per year.
+Over a period of six years, the average net price paid by all freshmen at Chipola College has increased by an average of 1.9% per year.

 Low Net Price for Students Receiving Aid